Frequently Asked Questions (FAQ)

 Yes.
 This allows our guest who have not signed their waivers to do so in person.
 This also allows our guest to meet their tour guides and group and for us to have a proper head count as to not overbook our tour guides.

-All tour groups are no larger than 10 people per tour guide.
+Due to COVID-19 procedures, all tour groups are no larger than 7 people per tour guide.

 Yes, we suggest bringing your receipt to Lower Antelope Canyon when you visit.
 We would be happy to issue the refund back to your credit card on file, once we verify the visit to both Canyon is in the same business day.